 On August 15, 2011, the Parent Company entered into a license agreement for the use of trademark and logo.
-In exchange, the Parent Company pays the owner royalty based on a percentage of sales a.
-Advances from the Parent Company to its subsidiaries
+In exchange, the Parent Company pays the owner royalty based on a percentage of sales

 Amounts owed by and owed to related parties are to be settled in cash.